This site requires a more recent version of Adobe Flash Player to function properly.

 Gold as a hedge against inflation

 In the past gold prices have trended well with rising inflation.
-The massive monetary easing that occurred during the financial crisis of 2008/2009 is expected to spur inflation down the road.
+The massive monetary easing that occurred during the financial crisis of 2008/2009 and subsequent rounds of the same, is expected to spur inflation down the road.
 This has encouraged central banks to add to their gold reserves as a means to avoid currency devaluation.
 Further, the U.S. Fed's decision to keep interest rates at near zero levels may also lend support to gold.

 Industrial copper demand in emerging markets